MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-performance-guidance.md

 ### <a href="" id="bkmk-us"></a>Usage Scenarios

-As you review the two scenarios, keep in mind that these approach the extremes.
+As you review the two scenarios, keep in mind that these scenarios represent the extremes.
 Based on your usage requirements, you may choose to apply these steps to a subset of users, virtual application packages, or both.

 - **Performance**: To provide the most optimal user experience, this approach uses the capabilities of a UPM solution and requires extra image preparation and can incur some more image management overhead.

   The following describes many performance improvements in stateful non-persistent deployments.
 For more information, see [Sequencing Steps to Optimize Packages for Publishing Performance](#sequencing-steps-to-optimize-packages-for-publishing-performance) (in this article).

 - **Storage**: The general expectations of the previous scenario still apply here.
 However, keep in mind that VM images are typically stored in costly arrays; a slight alteration has been made to the approach.
-Do not pre-configure user-targeted virtual application packages in the base image.
+Don't pre-configure user-targeted virtual application packages in the base image.

   The impact of this alteration is detailed in the [User Experience Walk-through](#bkmk-uewt) (in this article).